 "Most learning is not the result of instruction.
 It is rather the result of unhampered participation in a meaningful setting." - Ivan Illich

 Just as all seeds have the capacity to become beautiful flowers, but only those that receive sufficient sunlight, water and nutrients actually do, so do all children have the capacity to thrive, but they need the most enabling learning conditions to do so.

-Because each child needs something different from their learning ecosystem, we cannot build a school in the traditional sense of the word – with a fixed curriculum and focused on fixed results.
-Children need to customize their learning experience as they go along, so instead of focusing on what the school will teach children, we focus on how the school will function, so that customization of each child’s learning experience is an outcome of its functioning.
+Because each child needs something different from their learning ecosystem, our aim is not to build a school in the traditional sense of the word – with a fixed curriculum and focused on fixed results.
+Children need to customize their learning experience as they go along, so instead of focusing on what the school will teach children, we focus on how the school will function, so that each child can customize their learning experience.
 This is how natural ecosystems operate - we aim to be a natural learning ecosystem for children.

-Our school operating principles are the pattern that we will follow so that children can customise their learning outcomes.
+Our school operating principles are the pattern that we will follow so that children can customize their learning outcomes.